Scifabric/pybossa-geotagx/README.md

 pybossa-geotagx
 ===============

 Geotagx.org is a geotagging platform for humanitarian aims.
-It is developed by the  [United Nations Institute for Training and Research’s Operational Satellite Applications Programme](http://www.unitar.org/unosat/) (UNITAR/UNOSAT) as part of the [Citizen Cyberlab](http://citizencyberlab.eu/) project.
+It is led by the [United Nations Institute for Training and Research’s Operational Satellite Applications Programme](http://www.unitar.org/unosat/) (UNITAR/UNOSAT), based within [CERN](http://home.web.cern.ch/), as part of the [Citizen Cyberlab](http://citizencyberlab.eu/) project.

 License/copyright
 =================